By Phone Toll Free (800) 235-2474.

 All of our cabins are non-smoking.

-Children and adults can learn about native wildlife and habitats at the Nature Center.
+The WNC Nature Center is a great place to learn about the wildlife and habitat of this region.Children and adults can learn about native wildlife and habitats at the Nature Center.
 The City of Asheville operates the Nature Center, which houses over a hundred species of wild and domestic animals and hundreds of species of plants, found in the Southern Appalachians.
 The Nature Center is well-known for its educational programs: Wolf Howl, the NC Elk Program and the preservation and breeding of Red Wolves, an endangered species.
 Families can tour the Nature Center and see black bears, mountain lions and other species of wildlife common to this region.

-For families visiting the Asheville area, Lake Julian is a great way to immerse everyone in outdoor fun.
+Visit Lake Julian Park and spend the day outdoors with your family.For families visiting the Asheville area, Lake Julian is a great way to immerse everyone in outdoor fun.
 Lake Julian is conveniently located in South Asheville, and is operated by the Buncombe County Parks and Programming Division.
 It is open for family fun everyday, year round except Thanksgiving, Christmas and New Years.
 Start with a picnic near the parking area.
 Then, explore the 300-acre lake in a paddleboat or canoe.
 There is excellent fishing in Lake Julian.
 People catch: bass, catfish, brim, crapple and tilapia.
 If you do take your family fishing, make sure that everyone has a North Carolina Fishing License.
 There is also a horseshoe pit and sand volleyball, as well as a playground at Lake Julian Park.
 This is a great place for families to spend the day.

 It is obvious that Asheville is a kid friendly town.
 During all seasons, there's plenty for families to do together.
-Some may event want to explore the outdoors with a hike and a dip in a swimming hole, or take a bike ride or kayak the French Broad River.
+Some may want to explore the outdoors with a hike and a dip in a swimming hole, or take a bike ride or kayak the French Broad River.
 Whatever your choice for family activities in Asheville, you and your loved ones will have fun.